 Principal Loan and Capitalization

 Your interest rate will accumulate either daily or monthly.
 For most loans, this will be a daily charge of interest.
-Your required payment to your loan will always be the same each month, but before your payment reaches your principal, it will go towards the interest.
-After the interest is paid, then the remaining amount you paid will go towards the principal.
+Your required payment to your loan will always be the same each month, but before your payment reaches your principal, it will go toward the interest.
+After the interest is paid, the remaining amount you paid will go toward the principal.
 You'll want to know how your interest will be calculated.
-Follow the formula: Interest Rate x Current Principal / 365.
-For example; I have an interest rate of 5.05% and a current loan balance of 25,000.
+Follow this formula: Interest Rate x Current Principal / 365.
+For example; I have an interest rate of 5.05% and a current loan balance of $25,000.
 Do the math: 0.0505 x 25,000 / 365 = 3.45.
 This means that a total of $3.45 will be added to your loan EACH DAY, making it $25,003.45 after one day.
-That's a cup of your fancy coffee you always like to get.
+That's a cup of that fancy coffee you always like to get.
 That seems small now but over time that can turn into thousands of dollars if you don't make regular payments!

 Now we can get to rates for different types of loans.
-The interest rate for federal loans are fixed, meaning that they are set for the duration of your loan.
-Unsubsidized and subsidized loans are set at 4.45% for undergraduates (sadly, it'll be rising to 5.05% for the 2018-2019 school year) and 6.00% for graduates.
-PLUS loans are currently at 7.00%.
+The interest rates for federal loans are fixed, meaning that they are set for the duration of your loan.
+Unsubsidized and subsidized loans are set at 4.99% for undergraduates and 6.54% for graduate students.
+PLUS loans are currently at 7.54%.
 The case for private loans is different as they vary based on the lender.
 These interest rates are based on credit score, job history, and income.
 The rates can be as low as 3.00% but can get higher than 18.00%.
 Sadly, student loan interest rates are only on the rise, so look into every option you can.
 Refinancing is a viable option for some, but if you're in school with very little income you'll have to wait until you get a good paying job.
 Beware of falling behind on your payments, this may lead to default which is no good.
 Be sure to contact your lender as they want to put you on the path to success to pay your loans on time.
-Good payment history brings a good credit history which turns into following all of your financial dreams after school.
+Good payment history brings a good credit history, which turns into following all of your financial dreams after school.
 This means more days at the beach sooner because you took a few actionable steps now.

-You'll need a cosigner for most private student loans, if you're looking at a federal student loan then a cosigner won’t be necessary.
+You'll need a cosigner for most private student loans.
+If you're looking at a federal student loan, then a cosigner won’t be necessary.
 The cosigner is someone who is creditworthy and is basically taking responsibility for the borrower if payments become an issue.
 A cosigner can be anyone who is willing to take responsibility for you and your loan, most of the time it's a family member that cosigns.
 Sorry, you can't ask your dorm roommate.
 With a cosigner, you have a better chance to qualify for a private student loan as well as getting lower interest rates, because they often have a better credit score than the borrower.
 Most college students don't have much credit history and very little income, and lenders won't offer a loan to someone that doesn't have a credit history.
-Cosigners require a lot of trust as lenders look to cosigners to getting payments in on time.
-If you don't, it reflects poorly on the cosigner.
+Cosigners require a lot of trust because if you don't get payments in on time, it reflects poorly on the cosigner.
 You don’t want to ruin a relationship because of student loans!